Ben Shelton: Juniors

-College career
+College years

 From 2020 to 2022, he played collegiate tennis for the Florida Gators.
 A finance major, Shelton mostly played No. 5 singles as a freshman in 2020–21 and had an overall record of 28–5.
 He helped the Gators win the Southeastern Conference (SEC) regular season title, and he won the championship-clinching match at the 2021 NCAA Championships, securing Florida's first national title.

 In 2021–22, Shelton had a record of 37–5 in singles matches (including 14–2 in the No. 1 spot).
 He won the Intercollegiate Tennis Association (ITA) All-American Championships in the fall without dropping a set.
 He helped Florida defend their SEC title and win the SEC Tournament Championship.
 Shelton won the 2022 NCAA Singles Championship over August Holmgren and finished the season as the nation's top-ranked player.
 He was named SEC Player of the Year and National Player of the Year.

 Shelton returned to Florida for his junior year in 2022–23 to complete his finance degree, but soon continued his college education online.

 Professional career

-2022: ATP debut, Challenger titles, top-5 win
+2022: ATP debut, Challenger titles, Top 5 win

 At the Georgia's Rome Challenger in July, Shelton reached his first Challenger final, losing to Wu Yibing.
 The next week at the Indy Challenger, he reached the semi-finals, highlighted by a win over world No. 103 Tim van Rijthoven.

-He made his ATP Tour debut at the Atlanta Open as a wildcard, and in the first round he defeated Ramkumar Ramanathan for his first ATP win.
+Shelton made his ATP Tour debut at the Atlanta Open as a wildcard, and in the first round he defeated Ramkumar Ramanathan for his first ATP win.
 He lost his next match to the No. 2 seed John Isner in three sets.
 Shelton received a wildcard entry into the Cincinnati Masters.
 In the first round, he defeated world No. 56 Lorenzo Sonego in three sets for his first win over a top-100 player.
 In the 2nd round, Shelton faced world No. 5 Casper Ruud in his first matchup against a top-10 opponent.
 Shelton defeated Ruud, in straight sets for his first top-10 win.